hannobraun/vndf-2016/docs/game-design/scenarios.md

   position, velocity, size, mass, energy emission, and composition.
 - As the objects are mostly composed of metal and emit little energy, the player concludes that these are either wrecks or inactive ships.
-The player is optimistic and judges that those are wrecks, not ships lying in waiting.
+The player is optimistic and judges that those are wrecks, not ships lying in wait.
 - The player selects a few nearby objects by clicking on them.
 The selected object's symbols are somehow marked as being selected.
 - For the selected objects, the predicted paths are displayed.
 Like the player's